The Boat Logo

 Over the years, the number of times this logo has been knocked-off reached almost Biblical proportions, starting around 2006, when it started to get entered into logo design contests.
 A lot of contests.
 In fact, pretty well any crowdsourcing gig that had to do with boats, marine sales companies, and even tour boat charters.

 We’ve been playing whack-a-mole ever since.
+Until we relented and just let the little fella free.

 Type Of Project: